Stop Foreclosure in Utah

 Keep Your House or Sell Your House

-We talk about chapter 13 bankruptcy below.
+We talk about bankruptcy below.
 This is often the best solution for people that want to keep their house in terms of cost and success rate.
-Click the link in this paragraph for more information.

 We discussed what a loan modification and forbearance are above.
 The key for success when doing a modification or forbearance is to review your budget to make sure your new higher payment can be made over the long-term.

 Working with an investor can work for you if a bankruptcy is not the answer for you or it has not worked in the past or a modification or forbearance has not worked.
 Investors can be very flexible with home owners regardless of how much equity you have.
-Investors can offer equity loans, reduce your house payment, buy your house and rent it back or even give you an option to buy the house back.
+Investors can offer equity loans, reduce your house payment, buy your house and you can rent it back or buy it back.

 The first decision people usually have is should I list my house with an agent or work with an investor?
 This decision is usually based off of the goals people have when selling a house in foreclosure.